Automattic/jetpack/readme.txt

 **Bug fixes**

 * Admin Page: avoid blank dashboard when some specific notices (such as Offline mode) are displayed.
+* Synchronization with WordPress.com: resolve errors triggered from not properly sanitizing/verifying inputs.

 = 8.8 =